 Top tip: Use air conditioning for faster demisting and to reduce condensation.

-Don’t forget your dipstick
+Don’t be a dipstick

 The benefits of battery care